aehng/Lecture-Notes/Module4/Read_Code_Like_a_Pro.md

 9. Explain that the program does to your rubber ducky
     *   Use your notes and diagrams to make your case
     *   Make predictions about what should happen in certain situations, then test it!
+10. Ask an AI Chatbot what the code does
+    *   This works best with short passages of code - presently, a Chatbot won't be able to understand an entire program (or even an entire file)
+    *   Paste the code into the prompt and ask questions like
+        *   "explain this program to me in simple terms"
+        *   "translate this program into pseudocode"
+        *   "what is the purpose of variable 'X'?"

 ## What is the best order to read source code?